Charles Oman: Career

-Among his teaching activities at Oxford, he taught the special subject in military history with C.T.
-Atkinson of Exeter College that focused on the Peninsular War.
+Among his teaching activities at Oxford, with C. T. Atkinson of Exeter College he taught a special subject in military history focussing on the Peninsular War.

 Oman's academic career was interrupted by the First World War, during which he was employed by the government's Press Bureau and the Foreign Office.

 Oman was the Conservative Member of Parliament for the University of Oxford constituency from 1919 to 1935, and was knighted KBE in the 1920 civilian war honours list.

 The parody history book 1066 and All That, published in 1930, includes the dedication "Absit Oman", a distortion of the Latin phrase "Absit omen".
 It can be translated as "may Oman be absent", reflecting the prominence of Oman among English historians at the time.

 Honours

 He became an honorary fellow of New College in 1936, and received the honorary degrees of DCL (Oxford, 1926) and LL.D (Edinburgh, 1911 and Cambridge, 1927).
 He was awarded the Medal of the Royal Numismatic Society in 1928.
 He died at Oxford aged 86.